The design, evaluation, and management of immunisation programmes

 - 1990: GP contracts - financial incentives

-UK immunisation service is consider a world example
+- UK immunisation service is considered a world example

-- Community Health Service (CHS) computer generates automatic letters inviting children for vaccination, and ensures GP call and recall for immunisation
+- Child Health Information Services (CHIS) computer generates automatic letters inviting children for vaccination, and ensures GP call and recall for immunisation

 Vaccine Coverage